bn-digital/vault/README.md

 # Vault .env

-Populates .env file with values, provided by Hashicorp's Vault
+Populates .env file with values, provided by Hashicorp's Vault.

+## Features

+- Uses Github token for authenticating in Vault
+- Fetch secret value by provided path
+- Updates only provided environment variables
+- Sort alphabetically target `.env` file
+- Could be used as cli or part of github workflow

 ## Usage